 On the interactive maps, click on a segment of the main or branch trails to display an elevation profile.
+You can also click on the and symbols or the map border to display the elevation profile for the map.

 Elevation profiles can give you a good idea of what your planned hike will be like.
 As you probably know, changes in elevation can dramatically affect the effort involved in a hike.
 Hikers know that a one mile walk on a flat, paved trail is a lot different from one that is on a varied, natural surface with several hundred feet of elevation change.
 Some say that 1,000 feet of vertical change adds the equivalent of one mile of length to your hike.
 Elevation change adds quickly to the exercise value of your hike.
 And it also may get you to places with longer, bigger views.
 Whether the change is up or down, elevation change can make your hike more interesting and valuable.